na-na-hi/renget/archive/wgrentry.md

 Do you have a story you'd like to see written?
 Reply to this post with it!
 Try to be as clear and concise as possible; the better you describe your idea, the more likely it is to be picked up!

 Consider forwarding your prompt to the prompt archive to keep your idea safe and alive forever!
 No information is gathered - it's all completely anonymous.
-Original poster is gay.
 Use the form below: https://docs.google.com/forms/d/e/1FAIpQLScgcr8y7I9NUta22Ni0gFvS51veG5_7XjJrVD1BvJqDtX5_sQ/viewform

 Curious to see the prompt archive?
 Check it out here if you need a little more inspiration!